Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms

 Our next assumption imposes that the treatment has a first-stage effect on the mediator: \begin{assumption}[Treatment effect on mediator] \end{assumption} This assumption ensures that treatment induces variation in the mediator for at least some individuals.
 If it fails, the indirect effect is necessarily zero, as \( M \) does not respond to changes in \( D \).
 If treatment does not influence the mediator, mediation analysis becomes meaningless.

 Next, we assume that the treatment is as good as randomly assigned, as in an experiment, at least within strata defined by covariates \( X \) (or subsets thereof).
-This implies the following conditional independence assumption, where \( \bot \) denotes statistical independence: \begin{assumption}[Conditional independence of the treatment] \end{assumption} This assumption states that, conditional on \( X \), there are no unobserved confounders jointly affecting the treatment \( D \) and any post-treatment variable, namely the mediator \( M \) or the outcome \( Y \).
-This is known as the exogeneity, unconfoundedness, exchangeability, ignorability, or selection-on-observables assumption; see, for instance, \citet{Im04} for a survey.
-The assumption is trivially satisfied in experiments in which the treatment is randomized unconditionally, such that controlling for \( X \) is not required for identification.
+This implies the following conditional independence assumption: \begin{assumption}[Conditional independence of the treatment] \end{assumption} This assumption states that, conditional on \( X \), there are no unobserved confounders jointly affecting the treatment \( D \) and any post-treatment variable, namely the mediator \( M \) or the outcome \( Y \).
+This is known as the exogeneity, unconfoundedness, exchangeability, ignorability, or selection-on-observables assumption.
+See, for instance, \citet{Im04} for a survey.
+We state Assumption~\ref{A4} in the joint form \(\{Y(d,m), M(d)\} \perp D \mid X = x\) for all \(d \in \mathcal{D}\), \(m \in \mathcal{M}\), and \(x \in \mathcal{X}\) because this is the form that is naturally delivered by design.
+Whenever \( D \) is (conditionally) randomized, as in a randomized controlled trial or a setting in which treatment is as good as random given \( X \), the full vector of counterfactuals \(\{Y(d,m), M(d)\}\) is independent of \( D \) given \( X \).
+In the terminology of \citet{Imbens99}, this corresponds to \emph{strong} unconfoundedness.
+The weaker variant requires only marginal independence between \( D \) and each potential outcome separately, and is what is actually needed for identification of average effects.
+Subsequent results in the paper exploit only this weaker, single-world content.
+Assumption~\ref{A4} is trivially satisfied in experiments in which the treatment is randomized unconditionally, such that controlling for \( X \) is not required for identification.